Equivariant Trees and Partition Complexes: Introduction

 Let $\mathcal T(\mathbf n)$ be the category of reduced $\mathbf n$-trees of \cref{ntree def}.
 There are two ways to show that $\mathcal P(\mathbf n)$ and $\mathcal T(\mathbf n)$ have suitably equivalent geometric realizations, as given by the following zig-zags of topological spaces:

-The first zig-zag uses the category of simplices $\Delta \mathcal P(\mathbf n)$ of the nerve of $\mathcal P(\mathbf n)$, and both maps are homotopy equivalences, obtained via an application of Quillen's Theorem A. The argument for why the left-hand map is a homotopy equivalence can be found in \cite{Dug:06}, while the proof for the right hand map is given by Heuts and Moerdijk \cite{HM:21}.
-As part of our work, we show that these maps can be upgraded to $\Sigma_n$-equivariant homotopy equivalences.
-Notably, this second composite homeomorphism does not arise from a map between categories or simplicial sets.
+The first zig-zag uses the category of simplices $\Delta \mathcal P(\mathbf n)$ of the nerve of $\mathcal P(\mathbf n)$, and both maps are homotopy equivalences by Quillen's Theorem A. The argument for why the left-hand map is a homotopy equivalence can be found in \cite{Dug:06}, while the proof for the right hand map is given by Heuts and Moerdijk \cite{HM:21}.
+Our work upgrades these maps to $\Sigma_n$-equivariant homotopy equivalences.

 The second zig-zag instead uses the space $\mathbb T(\mathbf n)$ of measured $\mathbf n$-trees given in \cref{def:mathbb T n}, and the maps are $\Sigma_n$-equivariant homeomorphisms.
 The proof for the left-hand map was given by Robinson \cite[Theorem 2.7]{robinson:2004}, and we give an argument for the right-hand map in \cref{trees homeo}.
+Notably, the second composite homeomorphism does not arise from a map between categories or simplicial sets.

-Our goal in this paper is to show that these results hold in a $G$-equivariant setting, where $G$ is a finite group.
-As a first step, we must introduce $G$-equivariant versions of the structures involved, and we find that there are several possible ways to define both $G$-equivariant partition complexes and $G$-trees, depending on ``how equivariant" we ask them to be.
+Our goal is to show that these results hold in a $G$-equivariant setting, where $G$ is a finite group.
+As a first step, we introduce $G$-equivariant versions of the structures involved.
+We find that there are several possible ways to define both $G$-equivariant partition complexes and $G$-trees, depending on ``how equivariant" we ask them to be.

 Given a finite set $A$, we can encode a partition of $A$ as a surjective function $A\twoheadrightarrow\mathbf k$ for some $\mathbf k$.
 If $A$ is now a finite $G$-set, this notion of partition still makes sense, as we can consider surjective functions on the underlying sets.
 Alternatively, we can ask for a non-trivial $G$-action on the target as well.
 That is, we can encode a partition of $A$ as a surjective function $A\to B$ where $B$ is some finite $G$-set, and either ask that the surjective map be equivariant or not.
 These distinctions are summarized in \cref{tab:partition cpxs}, and more details can be found in \cref{P(A) section}.